 Instill confidence in your team

 Be reasonably concerned — and cautious.
 Now is not a time for panic, over reaction, and assigning projects that don’t deliver concrete results.
 Empower your team members, and allow them to take ownership of important tasks and departmental responsibilities.
-With the proper approach, you will be able to better understand what the new normal looks like, and at the same time, demonstrate confidence to your stakeholders and leadership.
+With the proper approach to security and vigilance, you will be able to better understand what the new normal looks like, and at the same time, demonstrate confidence to your stakeholders and leadership.